jjvanzon/Circular-Language-Spec/spec/events/events.md

 What you see is the registered event implementation (at the top), the collection of event receivers, the event interface, the __Raise__ command and its implementation that loops through the event receiver commands and calls each of them.

-Note that even though the concept is that parents can pick up messages from children, it is not the *parents* that are registered, but the *event procedures* that are registered.
+Note that even though the concept is that parents can pick up messages from children, it is not the *parents* that are registered, but the *event commands* that are registered.

 Even though the event concept is just a combination of other constructs, it is such an important concept, that Circular explicitly defines it as a sepate construct with its own notation.